 LVP SQL

-LogViewPlus has a custom SQL engine which executes against in memory log entries.
-This is important because it means LogViewPlus does not write your log entries to another data store.
+LogViewPlus has a custom SQL engine which executes against the parsed log entries in memory.
+This ensures queries can be executed quickly and without writing your log entries to another data store.
 We call our custom SQL implementation LogViewPlus SQL or LVP SQL.

 LogViewPlus only supports SQL SELECT statements.
 Other SQL statements such as INSERT or CREATE TABLE are not supported.

-LogViewPlus currently only supports one table called CurrentView which can be aliased with the abbreviation CV.
+LogViewPlus only supports one table called CurrentView which can be aliased with the abbreviation CV.
 Therefore, the FROM target of your SELECT statement should always be CurrentView or CV as there is only one view.
-JOIN statements are not supported.
+Data from the current view can be enriched with JOIN conditions and functions such as LOADCSV (discussed below).

 Keywords